 Mouton Cadet has long-term contracts with partner winegrowers that are based on fair-trade principles and encourage sustainable development.

-MOUTON CADET HONEY: A SYMBOL OF BARON PHILIPPE DE ROTHSCHILD’S COMMITMENT TO THE ENVIRONMENT
+MOUTON CADET HONEY: A SYMBOL OF BARON PHILIPPE DE ROTHSCHILD’S COMMITMENT

 These commitments and certifications have a direct impact on the natural environment.
 They help to improve biodiversity, especially the bee population, a reliable indicator of an ecosystem’s state of health.
 Under the name Les Abeilles de Mouton Cadet, the first pots of acacia honey were produced in 2019 in the heart of the Médoc vineyard, Mouton Cadet’s original terroir.
 Acacia was chosen specifically because it is a type of wood often used to make vine posts.
 Making honey stands as a symbol of Mouton Cadet’s environmental credentials.